-As a result, I am here to share with you 10 strategies that will help you gain new donors and keep the ones you already have.
-There are obviously more, and we actually share more of them on our FREE YouTube Channel, which you can check out at your leisure should you need additional ideas.
+I am here to share 8 strategies that will help you gain and retain donors.
+There are obviously more, such as your strategy around LYBUNTs, which is one of my short YouTube videos you can check out at your leisure should you need additional ideas.

 Let’s jump right in.

-2. Prospect Clearing – I always loved prospect clearing when I was a Development Director.
+I always loved prospect clearing when I was a Development Director.
 I would pass out prospect sheets to my board members and staff members once a year.
 Each person would list 5-10 prospective donors that they felt might be interested in supporting our organization.
 Donors could be individuals, businesses, or foundations.
 The sheet included a space for name, business name, and phone number.
-I would take each sheet and compare it to my database to see if prospects were already donors, if more than one person listed a particular name, etc. Then I would get back to my board and staff with the non-duplicated names and proceed with the best way to reach out to that prospect.
+I would take each sheet and compare it to my database to see if prospects were already donors, if more than one person listed a particular name, etc. Then I would get back to my board and staff with the non-duplicated names and proceed with the best way to reach out to those prospects.
 This provided me with great new leads every year and was a key exercise in trying to gain and retain donors.

 For example, if your average donor is a female between 40 and 65 that attends church you might create appeals to have published in bulletins of local churches.
 You might also ask to speak to congregations or women’s groups.
 You might try to get asked to speak at other female-focused groups that have a religious theme.

-When it comes to strategies to gain and retain donors, don’t try to make this harder than it already is.
+When it comes to strategies to gain and retain donors, don’t try to make it harder than it already is.
 Start with the easy stuff.
 Check out your LYBUNTs, SYBUNTS, and previous board members who may have stopped giving first.
 These are lists you should have access to or be able to generate rather effortlessly.
 Then get busy weeding through them and reaching out.
 Get folks reengaged.

-7. Stop Looking For Rich People – Use your Ideal Donor Profile and start there.
+Use your Ideal Donor Profile and start there.
 Just because people have money doesn’t mean they have a connection to your organization or want to give to charities.
 Search for those who have a passion or connection to your work first.
 Good donor prospects not only have dollars to give but a connection to your organization as well.
-Check out this video by my friend Sandy Rees for more.

-8. Ask – The number one reason people don’t give (of their time, treasure, or talents) is that they are not asked.
+The number one reason people don’t give (of their time, treasure, or talents) is that they are not asked.
 It is as simple as that.
 Get good at it and make the ask.
 You will gain and retain donors with something as simple as an Ask.